livebg/smailer/README.md

 It is intended to be used within a Rails project.
 It has been tested with Rails 3.0.x, Rails 3.1.0 and Rails 2.3.5.

+Note: for Rails 3.0.x, you will probably need to use Smailer 0.5.x, because of a version incompatibility with the `mail` Gem.

 ## Install

 ### Install the gem